Matrim88RLTW/CPP/README.md

 Version 1.3: Rework of main()

+Version 2.0: Standardization and quality of life changes for moving forward with the project

 12/29/22 - Added initial portion of bug tracker

 12/31/22 - Various bug fixes and error corrections of V1.3